mhberro/mywebsite/content/authors/admin/_index.md

 ---

-Mo Berro is a data scientist with over 11 years of professional experience, including 7+ years of work experience in software engineering, 7+ years with enterprise databases and data warehouse management and query languages, 4+ years in cloud computing, 4+ years in advanced analytics, and 3+ years in a leadership capacity.
+Mo Berro has over 12 years of professional experience, including 8+ years of work experience in software engineering, 8+ years with enterprise databases and data warehouse management and query languages, 5+ years in cloud computing, 5+ years in advanced analytics, and 4+ years in a leadership capacity.